 Wheelchair wheels come in various standardised wheelchair sizes:

-- A standard manual adult wheelchair drive wheel size is 24” (~61cm);
+- A standard manual adult wheelchair drive wheel size is 24” (approximately 61 cm);

-The wheel size affects comfort and required effort to move the wheelchair.
-Therefore you should select a drive wheel that will allow you to sit comfortably in the chair and at the same time requires a minimum amount of effort to propel it.
+The wheel size diameter as well as tyre width affects comfort and required effort to move the wheelchair.
+Therefore, you should select a drive wheel that will allow you to sit comfortably in the chair, and at the same time it should require minimum amount of effort to propel it.

-Electric wheelchair wheels are smaller and made of a harder material.
-You can learn more about Invacare electric wheelchairs in this page.
+Electric wheelchair drive wheels are smaller, and the tyre is made of stronger and thicker material.
+You can learn more about Invacare electric wheelchairs on this page.

 Alignment and truing

-- Camber is the inward or outward tilting of a wheel in its vertical plane.
-It is used to make propelling the wheelchair easier.
-It mostly applies to people who are self-propelling, and provides better lateral stability;
+- Camber on rear wheels is the inward or outward tilting of the wheels on their vertical plane.
+It is used to make propelling the wheelchair easier by getting the hands closer to the body during propulsion.
+It mostly applies to people who are self-propelling and provides better lateral stability as well as finger protection when passing doors.

 - A critical alignment issue is toe-in and toe-out (the off-parallel relationship between the two rear wheels).
-You should avoid these misalignments, as they will dramatically increase rolling resistance and the wear on the tyres;
+You should avoid these misalignments, as they will dramatically increase rolling resistance and the wear on the tyres.
+Also, the directional stability will suffer, especially in case of toe-out.

 - Truing (aligning) a wheel is required when a wheel wobbles when spinning on its axis.
 Mag wheels are trued upon fabrication and remain true unless they are exposed to extreme conditions.
 Spoke wheels are more vulnerable because various conditions get the spokes distorted.
 Such problems have to be repaired by a qualified wheel-repair technician.